 How to get parking for your bike?

-Bike hangers provide a good solution for securing your bike overnight, particularly when there isn’t room inside your own home.
-Haringey Council offers bike hangers to local residents although supply is not keeping up with demand.
-We have created a guide on how to request one for your local neighbourhood.
+Bikehangars provide a good solution for securing your bike, particularly when there isn’t room inside your home.
+Haringey Council offers these to local residents although supply is not meeting demand.
+We have created a guide on how to request one for your neighbourhood.

 Request a Sheffield stand

 Sheffield stands provide an invaluable aid when you’re looking to lock your bike when you’re popping into a shop, local library, doctors or sports ground.
-Haringey Council have instructions on how to request a Sheffield stand where they are needed
+Haringey Council have instructions on the below link.

-How can I increase the security of my bike?
+How can I increase the security of my treasured bicycle?

 Register your bike

 The Metropolitan Police have some handy advice on how to reduce the chance of your bike being stolen.
 Among the advice is adding your bike’s details to BikeRegister which means that if your bike is located after being stolen, the police will know who to return it to.
 You will find bike marking events happening in London at various times.